-52 Table 4 - Valves and Lateral Locations with Isolations Methods has a listing of all lateral valves.
-TGP must update Table 4 if a lateral or crossover valve was not identified or is added after the grant of the special permit and submit this update in accordance with Condition 15 - Annual Report.
+53 Table 4 - Valves and Lateral Locations with Isolations Methods has a listing of all lateral valves.
+TGP must update Table 4 if a mainline, lateral, or crossover valve was mis-identified, added, or modified after the grant of the special permit and submit this update in accordance with Condition 15 - Annual Report.

-53 Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
+54 Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
 Any gas delivery or receipt station over 5-miles in length that is connected between the isolation valves for a special permit segment must have a RCV or ASV within 5-miles of the pipeline tie-in.
 For gas delivery or receipt pipelines manual shutoff valves can be used for isolation but must be closed within 30-minutes of the pipeline leak or rupture confirmation.
 Check valves cannot be used for pipelines over 8-inch diameter.